amarschn/CAD_Projects/README.md

 Automated Durometer:
 --------------------

+The files for this project are located in a different repository, which can be found [here] (https://github.com/amarschn/Durometer_Assembly).
+The top-level assembly is called 'Durometer_Assembly' and can be downloaded in STP format if necessary.

 This was a brief project I worked on over Christmas break.
 The goal was to automate a durometer (device for measuring hardness of different materials, in this case different kinds of rubber) for a scientific devices manufacturer.

 ![Basic Durometer](/Images/Durometer_Manual_Assembly.PNG "Basic Durometer")